pmichaeljones/kapusons-ui-map/README.md

 ## Features

 ### GeoJson data
+`kapusons-ui-map` comes with two json libraries for italy regions and for all the world's states until 2015.

+### GeoJson data
-`kapusons-ui-map` comes with two json libraries for italy regions and for all the states of the world until 2015.
+`kapusons-ui-map` comes with two json libraries for italy regions and for all the world's states until 2015.

 ## Installation